connorn314/connorn314/README.md

 ## 👋 Hi there, I'm Connor

-- 🔭 Take a look at my [Portfolio Site](https://connorn314.github.io/Porfolio-Site/).
 - 🌱 I’m currently working as a Founding Software Engineer with [Tongo](https://get.tongo.app/).
+- :atom_symbol: Most interested in building a React Native App with Expo at the moment.
 - 💬 Ask me about anything!
 - 📫 How to reach me: email me at connorn314@gmail.com or message me on [Linkedin](https://www.linkedin.com/in/connor-norton-318b0a19a/).